 This easy cocktail recipe has just 3 simple ingredients:

 I like my ginger beer to really taste like ginger.
 When I can feel a gentle burn at the back of my throat, I’m a happy girl.
-I’ve tried a lot of different brands, but my favorites by far are Fever Tree and Maine Root Spicy Ginger Brew.
+I’ve tried a lot of different brands, but my favorites by far are Fever Tree and Maine Root Spicy Ginger Brew, in that order.

 If you’re having trouble finding ginger beer, or if you just prefer a milder, sweeter flavor, you can substitute with ginger ale.